 By being real, and telling the simple anecdote of how they got the idea for the company from a people-watching while having a coffee, Amy and Scott ensure they don’t deter people with any corporate stuffiness or pretentious branding.

 80% of people will read your headline, whereas only 20% of people will read the rest of your product copy.
 That means that your headline is the heavy lifter of your ecommerce marketing campaign.

 If you incorporate the main benefit (UVP/USP) in your headline, as we mentioned above, you are already ahead of the game.
 Other headline techniques include invoking curiosity, a call-to-action (CTA), or evoking mental pictures.

-Seed & Sprout is a zero waste store for the everyday person, offering tools that help you make healthy choices, easily on a mission to reduce single-use plastic.
-As soon as you arrive on the site, you understand that goal, and feel the urge to help thanks to some clever psychology in the headline and subheader:
+Seed & Sprout is a zero-waste store for the environmentally conscious.
+They offer products that help you make healthy choices and reduce the need for single-use plastic.
+As soon as you arrive on the site, you understand that goal, and feel the urge to help thanks to some clever psychology in the headline and sub-header:

 - Headline: Un-Plastic Your Christmas Explore

 - Subheader: Our range of products that won't cost the planet this festive season